-- 24.4 Utility service development should support an orderly, logical, and sequential pattern of development. - 24.5 The provision, alignment, and capacity of the water distribution system shall be in general accordance with Map 10: Water.
+- 24.4 Utility service development should support an orderly, logical, and sequential pattern of development. - 24.5 The provision, alignment, and capacity of the water distribution system shall be in general accordance with Map 9 10: Water. - 24.6 The provision, alignment, and capacity of the sanitary sewer system shall be in general accordance with Map 10-11: Wastewater. - 24.7 The location and size of utility rights-of-way and easements, and related line assignments, should be determined at the local plan stage to the mutual satisfaction of the County, the developer, and the utility companies.

-- 24.6 The provision, alignment, and capacity of the sanitary sewer system shall be in general accordance with Map 11: Wastewater. - 24.7 The location and size of utility rights-of-way and easements, and related line assignments, should be determined at the local plan stage to the mutual satisfaction of the County, the developer, and the utility companies. - 24.8 Utility rights-of-way and easements shall be provided to accommodate County utilities and shallow utilities at the subdivision or development permit stage, as deemed necessary by the utility provider.
+- 24.8 Utility rights-of-way and easements shall be provided to accommodate County utilities and shallow utilities at the subdivision or development permit stage, as deemed necessary by the utility provider. - 24.9 Underground utilities locations and line assignments should be coordinated with the City of Calgary and/or the City of Chestermere where the utilities tie into, or impact infrastructure.